 - Carry your backpack properly.

-- You should weight your bag and make sure it’s a maximum 25% of your body weight.
+- You should weight your bag and make sure it’s a maximum of 25% of your body weight.

 - The hip belts should be on the top of your hip bone.